 I’d like to see HP do better on this Monitor and with similar boards — with warranty coverage, specifically length.
 The company only offers a one-year plan for the 34f out of the box.
 Most other display manufacturers warrant their products for at least three years.
 Such is the case with the Asus PA34VC and Dell U3419W mentioned earlier.

-As a relatively low-priced 34-inch monitor, the HP 34f Curved Display lacks some of the features (like USB-C connectivity, height and swivel adjustments, and a three-year warranty) found in the Asus PA34VC and Dell U3419W.
-However, its spacious, gently curved screen is a great choice for multitasking.
-Our testing displays good colors and covers more than 99% of the sRGB color space.
-It performed well in rendering our test shots, and the video was a pleasure to watch (although widescreen videos can’t fill the entire ultra-wide screen and are marked with black bars on the sides).
+As a comparatively cheap 34-inch monitor, the HP 34f Curved Display excludes some features (for example, USB-C connectivity, height adjustment, swivel adjustment, some 3-year warranty, etc.) claimed by the Asus PA34VC and Dell U3419W.
+On the other hand, its roomy, gently curved screen is perfect for multitasking.
+Our tests confirmed good colors and coverage of over 99% of the sRGB color space.
+It has been tested well in rendering our test shots, and to watch the video was a pleasure (whereas widescreen videos cannot fill the entire ultra-wide screen and are black-barred on the sides).

 where can you get a HP 34f Curved Display online